shoeffner/mthesis/src/models_and_methods.md

 different sexes, ages, and colors, but the vast majority are young white females (about 71).
 Another 20 people are young white males.
-Only a handful of people appear to be older than 50, and only about 10 people are of other ethnicies.
+Only a handful of people appear to be older than 50, and only about 10 people are of other ethnicities.
 Less than five people appear in more than one picture[^pexelsnumbersapprox].
 A few example faces can be seen in
 @fig:examplefaces.
 Because the dataset was downloaded for this thesis and is used to detect eye centers, to evaluate the results they are annotated by hand.